-A number of models for who takes the lead role in the development and delivery of DSO functionality have previously been proposed.
-These proposals include existing organisations and the establishment of new independent organisations.
-In the early phases of implementing the DSO functions, significant investment will be needed, and we believe we are in the strongest position to deliver for customers in the North West.
-Many of the elements of this delivery programme will involve going to the market for solutions, as well as subcontracting some elements of delivery, so we will incorporate competition into these early stages.
+In the early phases of implementing the DSO functions, significant investment will be needed and we believe we are in the strongest position to deliver for customers in the North West.
 As the DSO model develops and is rolled out at scale in RIIO-ED2 and RIIO-ED3, we expect to see contestability emerging and providing benefits across many areas and functions.